phoenix-rtos/phoenix-rtos-doc/libc/functions/t/tcdrain.part-impl.md

 <!-- Documentation template to fill -->
 # Synopsis

-`#include <termios.h>`</br>
+`#include <termios.h>`

 `int tcdrain(int fildes);`

 ## Status

 Partially implemented

 ## Conformance

 IEEE Std 1003.1-2017

 ## Description

 The `tcdrain()` function shall block until all output written to the object referred to by _fildes_ is transmitted.
 The _fildes_ argument is an open file descriptor associated with a terminal.

 Any attempts to use `tcdrain()` from a process which is a member of a background process group on a _fildes_ associated with its controlling terminal, shall cause the process group to be sent a `SIGTTOU` signal.
 If the calling thread is blocking `SIGTTOU` signals or the process is ignoring `SIGTTOU` signals, the process shall be allowed to perform the operation, and no signal is sent.

 ## Return value

 Upon successful completion, `0` shall be returned.
 Otherwise, `-1` shall be returned and `errno` set to indicate the error.

 ## Errors

 The `tcdrain()` function shall fail if: